jap87/adaptive-image-compression/README.md

 # adaptive-image-compression

-This repository is a clone of https://github.com/matterport/Mask_RCNN.
-The implementation of this project can be found in PROJECT_FILES, as our application depends on Mask R-CNN's Keras model.
+This repository is a clone of https://github.com/matterport/Mask_RCNN, as our system depends on Mask R-CNN's Keras model.
+The implementation of this project can be found in PROJECT_FILES.

 app.py initializes a Flask HTTP server which serves our web application and exposes our compression functionality.
 For the web app, the template it is in templates/index.html, the javascript is in static/js/main.js, and the css is in static/css/main.css.